-This mistaken belief was personally hammered home to this author several years back, when my chavrusa, the indefatigable Rabbi Jeff Seidel, requested our hosting several secular youth for a Rosh Hashana meal.
+This erroneous belief was personally hammered home to this author several years back, when my chavrusa, the indefatigable Rabbi Jeff Seidel, requested our hosting several secular youth for a Rosh Hashana meal.
 One stood out in particular, due both to his gargantuan buff size, as well as his every movement screaming military.
 This former U.S. soldier, in Jerusalem discovering his roots after returning from a tour of duty in Afghanistan, sported a few tattoos.
-Our four year-old daughter stared fascinated at the artwork along his arms and asked innocently why he had colored on himself.
-He replied, (as he dipped his challah into sugar), that it was a “mistake”, but she shouldn’t worry because he was going to get them taken off since he wanted to be buried in a Jewish cemetery.
+Our then four-year old daughter stared fascinated at the artwork along his arms and asked innocently why he had colored on himself.
+He replied, (as he dipped his challah into sugar), that it was a “mistake”, but she shouldn’t worry because he was going to get them taken off since he wished to be buried in a Jewish cemetery.

-The Torah states, “You shall not etch a tattoo on yourselves, I am Hashem”.
-This prohibition only applies if the individual performs a two-step process, perforating the skin and filling the resulting hole(s) with ink, causing the mark to become (at least semi-) permanent.
-The Mishna and Gemara clarify that the Torah attached the extra “I am Hashem” to this proscription, demonstrating the significance that is inherent in this prohibition, as tattooing is connected to idolatry.
-The Rambam, Sefer Hachinuch, and Tur explain that this prohibition originated as a Jewish response to idol worship and paganism, as it was common practice for them to tattoo themselves, essentially branding themselves publicly as idolaters, enslaved to whichever god they served.
+The Mishnah and Gemara clarify that the Torah attached the extra “I am Hashem” to this proscription, demonstrating the significance that is inherent in this prohibition, as tattooing is fundamentally connected to idolatry.
+The Rambam, Sefer Hachinuch, and Tur explain that this prohibition originated as a Jewish response to idol worship and paganism, as it was common practice for heterodox adherents to tattoo themselves, essentially publically branding themselves as idolaters, enslaved to whichever god they served.
 Judaism prohibited tattoos entirely, in order to completely disassociate itself from other religions.